 No one treats someone who is dead, so if people die, there’s no money to be made off of them.
 But if big pharma does cure them so they live longer, they’ll likely catch some other condition down the road that big pharma can also treat.
 So the money is not in suppressing a cure, the money is in helping people to live longer, so they need more conditions to be cured in the future.

-These seven points are by no means all the reasons why this conspiracy makes little sense, they’re merely the ones I was able to come up with in literally two days of thinking about this.
+These seven points are by no means all the reasons why this conspiracy makes little sense, they’re merely the ones I was able to come up with in literally two days of thinking about this subject.
 Plus, I’m well over my 1,000-word count I usually try to maintain in these posts.

 So I hope that going forward, instead of assuming the worst in people whom you neither know nor understand their work and their motives, you think skeptically as I have, and allow yourself to believe that people are indeed mostly good.
 Biologists who took up the cause of curing cancer, are in fact working honestly towards that goal every day, there’s little reason to believe otherwise.